akavoron/terminal-commands/README.md

 - npm i {{package_name}} -D – the same as above
 - npm i {{package_name}} -g – install certain package as a global-dependency (not recommended)

-- npx - run node module from the node_modules/bin and global scope.
-If it’s not installed yet npx download it and run (with cache).

 To view folders like a tree:
 - tree -L 2 – show 2 levels of the directory tree

 To run:
+- npx - run node module from the node_modules/bin and global scope.
+If it’s not installed yet npx download it and run (with cache).
 - npm run – list all lifecycle scripts from the package.json
 - npm run {{script_name}} – run a script from the package.json
 - mpm
-- npx

 HEAD – the last commit on the branch
 .gitignore – (node_modules)